Understanding Your Copay, Deductible, and Coinsurance

 What a Copay Is (and When You Pay It)

-A copay is a flat fee you pay at the time of a visit or service.
-Think of it as the price tag on a specific type of care under your plan.
+A copay is a flat fee you pay at the time of a visit or service: the price tag on a specific type of care under your plan.

 One thing to know: on many plans, copays for certain services don't count toward your deductible.
 They may still count toward your out-of-pocket maximum (more on that below), but this varies by plan.
 Read the fine print in your SBC.